Special Landscape Projects

 Dr. Dunn currently serves on the Board of Directors of the Western Pennsylvania Conservancy and the Board of Corporators of the Erie Cemetery Association.
 His previous board affiliations include the American College of Surgeons (Board of Governors), C.H.O.S.E.N.
 Mission, Hospice of Metropolitan Erie, Great Lakes Home Health, the Vestry of the Cathedral of St. Paul, and The Erie Club.

 John and his wife are co-owners of PolyMag Polymer Additives LLC.
-He joined Eriez Magnetics in 2005 as Manager of the PolyMag business and also served as the Plastics & Rubber Industry Market Manager.
+He joined Eriez Magnetics in 2005 as Manager of the PolyMag business and also served as the Plastics & Rubber Industry Market Manager for 10 years.
 Previously he spent 28 years with Premix Inc. in the polymer composites industry, in Sales, Engineering, Purchasing and Operations capacities.
 John earned his Bachelor of Arts degree in Economics and History from Denison University.
-He currently serves as the President of the Erie Cemetery Association Board of Trustees and he is a member of the Hamot Health Foundation Board of Corporators, the Kahkwa Club and the Erie Yacht Club.
+He currently serves as a director of the Erie Cemetery Association and Erie Cemetery Association Foundation.
+He is a member of the ECA Corporators, Hamot Health Foundation Board of Corporators, the Kahkwa Club and the Erie Yacht Club.
+John appreciates the natural beauty of the ECA cemeteries, and he wants to keep the contributions and history of those who came before us alive.

 Dan is a Landscape Architect and President of Dahlkemper Landscape Architects & Contractors in Erie PA.
 Dan was educated in the family business capping his training at Penn State with a Bachelor of Landscape Architecture, including a semester in London with the University of Guelph.
 Dan has served on the State Board of Landscape Architects, Governor’s Residence Preservation Committee, City of Erie Design Review Committee and the Pennsylvania Landscape & Nursery Association.
 With his wife Kathy, he founded the Lake Erie Arboretum at Frontier Park (LEAF) in 1998.

-Mitch has served in various accounting roles throughout his career, most recently as Chief Financial Officer for a local Erie manufacturer.
+Mitch has served in various accounting roles throughout his career, in both public and corporate accounting.
+Most of his career has been as Chief Financial Officer for local Erie manufacturers and he is currently working as a fractional CFO in Northwestern Pennsylvania.
 His credentials include Certified Public Accountant and Chartered Global Management Accountant.
-Mitch has more than 20 years of service as Treasurer of Erie Cemetery Association and has been a life-long resident of Erie PA.
+Mitch has more than 20 years of service as Treasurer of the Erie Cemetery Association and has been a life-long resident of Erie PA.
+Mitch’s Davenport ancestors residing at the Erie Cemetery date back to its 1852 inception.